Studying abroad in Italy is your chance to learn Italian, gain a global perspective and explore a new country and culture.

 We’ve placed students all over Italy!
 Our top 5 most common placements are in the following cities and towns: Turin, Legnano, Milan, Perugi, and Lucera.

-We make it a priority to place students with host families that closely match your interests and personality, for example, if you like soccer, we’ll do our best to find a family that also loves soccer!
+We make it a priority to place students with host families that match your interests and personality, for example, if you like soccer, we’ll do our best to find a family that also loves soccer!
+However, we will require that you be okay with any type of family, as we cannot fully guarantee any preferences be met.
 For this reason, we work first to find a suitable family rather than a destination preference.

-You must be flexible about where you are placed within Italy unless you upgrade to a destination guarantee program.
-The following locations can be guaranteed: Florence, Rome, Milan.
+You must be flexible about where you are placed within Italy.

 In researching a study abroad program, you have already shown you are a leader and open-minded in your academic pursuits.
 These are just a few of the traits that our exchange students possess.
 You’re motivated to immerse yourself in another culture and flexible enough to live outside your comfort zone.
 You should also: